brookiestein/surf/README.md

 [1] http://tools.suckless.org/tabbed

 **Additional notes for this surf configuration:**

-1 - Surf will save all its config files into ~/.config/surf instead of ~/.surf 2 - If you press `CTRL + S`, you can search any keyword through the search engine, which is DuckDuckGo.
+1 - Surf will save all its config files into `~/.config/surf` instead of `~/.surf`

+2 - If you press `CTRL + S`, you can search any keyword through the search engine, which is `DuckDuckGo`.
 But you can change it :P.

 3 - Surf will use the clipboard instead of primary for copying.
 At least in theory, because for me it still continue using primary...

-4 - If you press `CTRL + Shift + M`, dmenu will appear showing you the bookmarks you have stored using `CTRL + M`.
+4 - If you press `CTRL + Shift + M`, `dmenu` will appear showing you the bookmarks you have stored using `CTRL + M`.

-5 - If you press `CTRL + Shift + H`, dmenu will appear showing you the history surf has stored when you go to a url in 'Go mode'.
+5 - If you press `CTRL + Shift + H`, `dmenu` will appear showing you the history `surf` has stored when you go to a url in `'Go mode'`.

-6 - If you press `CTRL + D`, st will appear showing you the downloads you have made.
+6 - If you press `CTRL + D`, `st` will appear showing you the downloads you have made.

 7 - As its patch says, if you're in a web page trying to play a video, press `CTRL + w` to stream it with `mpv`.

-8 - The homepage is DuckDuckGo, but again, you can change it.
+8 - The homepage is `DuckDuckGo`, but again, you can change it.